 The ‘going’ is key in all races and is on any checklist for a racegoer.
 Look at the going description for the race meeting before studying form.
 Certain horses go best when they get their optimum conditions underfoot, whereas others may be equally at home on any ground from firm to soft.
 Identifying these trends can be vital.

 Look closely at the form of the trainer.
-When they are in good form, it tends to be the case that many horses from the same yard are in peak condition.
-Look for the trainers’ recent strike-rate to see if they are doing well.
+When they are in good form, it tends to be the case that many horses from the same yard are in peak condition since many trainers uses the Best Fly Spray For Horses to protect their horses from blood-sucking insects that can cause harmful diseases.
+You can also look for the trainers’ recent strike-rate to see if they are doing well.
 Equally, when a trainer is enduring a cold streak, it might be time to tread carefully.

 As with any elite sportsperson, a jockey is at their best when confidence is high.
 Winning races breeds confidence in jockeys and the saying ‘make hay when the sun shines’ rings true as they can often rack up a good sequence of winners.
 A jockey in good form is almost always one to keep in mind for your horse racing betting options.